TheRealKasumi/NikoLight/documentation/build.md

 ![Serial Button](media/build/monitor-button.jpeg)

-You should see the TesLight controller starting up but then stopping with `Failed to initialize SD card`.
+You should see the TesLight controller starting up, but then stopping with `Failed to initialize SD card`.

 ```
 ████████╗███████╗███████╗██╗     ██╗ ██████╗ ██╗  ██╗████████╗